DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Introduction

 \section{Introduction}

-Omnimodal large language models (OmniLLMs)~\cite{xu2025qwen25omni, team2023gemini, achiam2023gpt4, fu2024vita, shu2025avllm, tang2025videosalmonn2} extend video-language systems~\cite{zhang2023videollama, li2023videochat, zhang2024llavavideo, chen2024internvl, liu2023llava, lin2023videollava} by jointly processing audio and visual streams within a unified transformer framework.
+Recent multimodal and omnimodal large language models~\cite{xu2025qwen25omni, team2023gemini, achiam2023gpt4, fu2024vita, shu2025avllm, tang2025videosalmonn2} extend video-language systems~\cite{zhang2023videollama, li2023videochat, zhang2024llavavideo, chen2024internvl, liu2023llava, lin2023videollava} toward unified processing of visual, audio, and textual signals.
 By integrating speech, scene dynamics, and textual reasoning, these models enable richer multimodal understanding across tasks such as video question answering and real-world reasoning.
 However, this capability comes at a significant computational cost: a single video clip can produce tens of thousands of multimodal tokens, and the quadratic complexity of self-attention quickly makes inference memory- and latency-bound.

 Token compression~\cite{chen2024fastv, shang2025llavaprumerge, bolya2022tome, yang2025visionzip, xing2025pyramiddrop, ye2025fitprune} has become a practical solution to mitigate this bottleneck.
 By pruning or merging tokens before they enter the language model, prior work reduces sequence length without retraining large models.
 Yet despite steady progress, existing approaches share a critical assumption: multimodal tokens are treated as flat, uniformly structured sequences.
 Compression decisions are typically made within fixed windows~\cite{tao2025omnizip,bolya2022tome,chen2025streamingtom} and guided primarily by attention scores.
 This positional partitioning neglects the piecewise-coherent structure of audio-visual sequences, where semantic transitions correspond to distributional shifts in embedding space.